Colleges by Location

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all different types of financial aid for students.
-If you want to find out more about need-based and non-need-based aid at Mount Holyoke College, here are some recent data you should consider.
+Be it a grant, loan, scholarship, or work-study program, any type of financial aid can be a great deal for most students.
+If you are interested in finding out more about need-based and non-need-based aid at Mount Holyoke College, here are some recent data you should consider.

-The most recent figures show that financial help was given to 328 freshmen.
+According to the most recent data, 328 freshmen were awarded financial aid.
 Students of this school received an average of $60,820 in financial help.

 Need-based

-There were 1,393 students who got need-based financial aid of any kind.
+There were 1,393 students who acquired need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at Mount Holyoke College is available to international students.
-The total number of students (including freshmen) who were determined to have financial need ended up being 1,393.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $4,051,371, and state $488,800.
+The overall number of students (including freshmen) who were determined to have financial need was 1,393.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $4,051,371, and state $488,800.
 The students of Mount Holyoke College received the -institutional need-based aid in the amount of $70,842,038, and external in the amount of $1,270,671.

 $24,907